alan-turing-institute/census2021-backbrief/docs/questions_for_ONS.md

     - Is there any other data available? e.g. dummy data with "correct" record pairing decision labels for ambiguous matches
 2. How will we ensure that evaluation data is available?
     - In 2011, the precision and sensitivity of the record linkage was determined by a manual re-matching procedure
-    - The backbrief project should determine how this would this be done for the algorithmic record linkage; would it a sub-set of the record pairs still need to be looked at by humans to determine correctness, or can metrics be used for evaluation?
+    - The backbrief project should determine how this would this be done for the algorithmic record linkage; would a sub-set of the record pairs still need to be looked at by humans to determine correctness, or can metrics be used for evaluation?
     - With access to 2011 decision making data for the ambiguous record pairs, it may be possible to train an automated evaluation method

 Technical